Proper topcoat type and application will preserve and protect your project for years after its completion.

 Before you begin, ensure there is adequate ventilation.
 Clean the surface with a tack rag or damp rag to remove dust.
 Stir the product thoroughly before and during application.
 DO NOT SHAKE.
 For larger projects requiring more than one container, combine containers and mix to ensure gloss uniformity.
 Test the finish on an inconspicuous part of the surface prior to finishing to ensure adequate adhesion.
 Do not apply in direct sunlight or areas of extreme air movement.
 Do not use tack rags when using water-based clear finishes.

-Follow these steps when apply a clear finish to properly prepared wood:
+Follow these steps when applying a clear finish to properly prepared wood:

 - Apply in light, even coats.
 Avoid thick coats as this may cause drips and wrinkles as the finish dries.
 Apply in the direction of the grain.
 Flow on with minimum brushing to achieve a glass-like finish and to avoid creating bubbles.

 - Allow the finish to dry.
-Consult the back of the label for drying times, as dry times for various clear finishes will vary.
+Consult the back of the label for drying times, as drying times for various clear finishes will vary.

 - Sand lightly between coats with fine sandpaper (220 grit) to produce a finer finish and promote adhesion.
-If sandpaper gums up, allow more dry time.
+If sandpaper gums up, allow more drying time.
 Remove sanding dust.

 - Reapply.
 Follow label instructions for recoat times.
-For interior applications, at least two coats is advisable.
-For exterior applications, at least three coats is recommended.
+For interior applications, at least two coats are advisable.
+For exterior applications, at least three coats are recommended.
 Carefully read the back of the label for detailed information on each particular product.